7elix/TYPO3.CMS.Flat/README.md

 + Change typography (http://forge.typo3.org/issues/48781 and http://forge.typo3.org/issues/36017)
 + Collapsible module menu (http://forge.typo3.org/issues/27432)

+### Conflicts

+Currently conflicts with the extensions 't3skin' and 'bootstrap_package'.
+Please uninstall in the meantime - we will find a solution :)

 ### Legal

 Disclaimer: This skin does not look perfect - heavily under construction still.